Not only do I back up my computer, I back up everything I say.

 The top colleges are the functional equivalent of leadership schools from totalitarian nations.

-And so whatever it costs, it's worth it to get your kid in there.
+And so whatever it costs, it's worth it to get your kid in there because that's the ticket to the ruling class.

 So there won't ever be any assaults, criticisms, what have you on tuition.

-But they will never ever take on the cost of these universities.
+But they will never, ever take on the cost of these universities.

-Ain't no way, Daddy Other.
+Ain't no way, Dario.

-And so one of the primary reasons Sarah Palin's hated.
+It's one of the primary reasons Sarah Palin's hated.

-She's not from the ruling class, she's not followed the route.
+She's not followed the route.

 It's one of the reasons that Clarence Thomas is hated.